Google’s AI can change the mood, voice, tense, and sentiment of sentences

-Watch out, ghostwriters: artificial intelligence (AI) is coming for you.
-In a paper accepted at the NeurIPS 2018 conference in Montreal (“Content preserving text generation with attribute controls“), data scientists from the University of Michigan and Google Brain describe a machine learning architecture that’s capable not only of generating sentences from a given sample, but changing the mood, complexity, tense, or even voice of the original text while preserving its meaning.
+Watch out, ghostwriters: Artificial intelligence (AI) is coming for you.
+In a paper accepted at the NeurIPS 2018 conference in Montreal (“Content preserving text generation with attribute controls“), data scientists from the University of Michigan and Google Brain describe a machine learning architecture that’s capable of not only generating sentences from a given sample, but changing the mood, complexity, tense, or even voice of the original text while preserving its meaning.

-It might one day be used for paraphrasing, the team posits, or machine translation and conversational systems.
+This might one day be used for paraphrasing, the team posits, or machine translation and conversational systems.
 And it could complement systems like those demonstrated by Microsoft Research in November, which leverage sophisticated natural language processing techniques to reason about relationships in weakly structured text.

 The team first tackled the problem of sentiment control.
 They sourced a restaurant reviews dataset — a filtered version of the Yelp reviews dataset — and a large collection of IMDB movie reviews for a total of 447,000 and 300,000 sentences, respectively, which they used to train the system.